 ● you have the ability to communicate and teach in English (CEFR C1 level for reading, listening, writing, speaking)

-● knowledge of Dutch or willingness to learn it within a reasonable period of time (within two years) may be one of the conditions for tenure (CEFR B2 for reading and listening, and CEFR B1 for writing and speaking).
+● knowledge of Dutch or willingness to learn it within a reasonable period of time (within two years).
+CEFR B2 for reading and listening, and CEFR B1 for writing and speaking.